 Weekly newsletter –this is e-mailed out on Thursdays and contains important news and a diary of forthcoming events – to keep updated please make sure you read this each week.

 Text service to parents – this is used to inform parents of cancelled clubs, school closures and general reminders.
 It is therefore important that you ensure we have up to date contact details.
+Please note that the text service cannot receive text messages.

 School website – This is regularly updated and contains lots of information about the school.

-Basket system – Each class has their own basket into which children deposit dinner money, trip money, and letters / reply slips etc – anything which is to go to the office.
+Basket system – Each class has their own basket into which children deposit dinner money, trip money, and letters/reply slips etc – anything which is to go to the office.
 This system helps to encourage children’s independence and ensures teachers and office staff are free to deal with other important matters.

 The Head Teacher or a member of staff is available in the playground each morning and can deal with general queries and messages.